sagemath/sagewiki_to_gh-2022-10-10/magma.md

 {{{
 Normalize(f) : RngUPolElt -> RngUPolElt
-    Given a univariate polynomial f over the ring R, this function returns the unique normalized polynomial g which is associate to f (so g=uf for some unit in R).
+    Given a univariate polynomial f over the ring R, this function returns the unique normalized polynomial g which is associated to f (so g = uf for some unit in R).
 This is chosen so that if R is a field then g is monic, if R is Z then the leading coefficient of g is positive, if R is a polynomial ring itself, then the leading coefficient of g is recursively normalized, and so on for other rings.